ZEPL/zepl-documentation/docs/guide/authentication/authentication_providers.md

 # OpenID Connect <a name="openid-connect"></a>
-Many of the major SSO providers support authentication through OpenID Connect.
-In this documentation we will walk through how to use the Generic OpenID Connect authentication method to connect to Okta and Microsoft AD.
-Zepl is also investing in vendor specific methods to support more granular controls.
-Following the steps below will work to configure SSO through Okta or Microsoft AD.

-Throughout this configuration, keep track of the 3 key fields required in Zepl: `OpenID URL`, `Client ID`, and `Client Secret`.
+Most popular SSO providers support authentication with OpenID Connect.
+Throughout this SSO side configuration, you will need need to provide your SSO provider a redirect URL: `https://app.zepl.com/api/v2/authenticator.identity.zepl/callback/openidprovider`.
+As you do so, keep track of the 3 key fields required in Zepl: `OpenID URL`, `Client ID`, and `Client Secret`.
+We provide OpenID configuration steps below for several of the top authentication providers, but please note these steps may change and look different in your environment.

 <img src="../../img/zepl_config_openid_connect.png" class="image-box img-100"/>